Ranger Rob: Season 3 (2020–21)

+Rob plays a game with Mom and Dad to try to find an animal fact they don't know.
+After Rob paints a fence black and white, he thinks a horse has leaned on it when it's actually a zebra.

 Broadcast

-Ranger Rob premiered on Treehouse TV in English Canada on September 5, 2016.
+Ranger Rob premiered on Treehouse TV in English Canada on 5 September 2016.

-In the United States, the show debuted on Sprout on July 8, 2017.
-The series also airs on Super RTL in Germany, TF1 in France, TVNZ 2 in New Zealand, Minimax in Central Europe and premiered on Tiny Pop in the UK on March 17, 2018.
+In the United States, the show debuted on Sprout on 8 July 2017.
+The series also airs on Super RTL in Germany, TF1 in France, TVNZ 2 in New Zealand, Minimax in Central Europe and premiered on Tiny Pop in the UK on 17 March 2018.

-The series premiered on NET. in Indonesia on May 1, 2019.
+The series premiered on NET. in Indonesia on 1 May 2019.

-Ranger Rob debuted on Cartoon Network Asia's Cartoonito block on March 28, 2022.
-It also debuted on Boomerang Asia's Cartoonito block on May 2 of the same year.
+Ranger Rob debuted on Cartoon Network Asia's Cartoonito block on 28 March 2022.
+It also debuted on Boomerang Asia's Cartoonito block on 2 May of the same year.

 Home media

 In 2018, Cinedigm signed a deal with Nelvana Enterprises to secure the North American DVD rights to Ranger Rob.